 - Organising training events for people who are interested in learning more about the architecture, structure and history of barns in the area

 - Providing opportunities for local people and visitors to hear, see and share the stories of the barns.
 This could be for example, barns guided walks, school resources, leaflets, videos exhibitions, and events.

-The every Barn Tells a Story Project is funded by the Heritage Lottery Fund, with Contributions from the Yorkshire Dales National Park Authority and The Yorkshire Dales Millennium Trust.
+The every Barn Tells a Story Project was funded by the Heritage Lottery Fund, with contributions from the Yorkshire Dales National Park Authority and the Yorkshire Dales Millennium Trust.